routingblog/arbitration/content/docs/problems.md

 - There is no evidence that arbitration clauses lead to lower prices for consumers. [^cfpbexplainer]

+# Cost

+- Even when arbitration litigation costs less than judicial litigation, the timing of some required arbitration costs, such as upfront fees for the arbitrator, can make it likely that the arbitration-plaintiff will be unable to proceed in that forum. [^arbfeesdagger3]

 # Opt Out Clauses

 Why do some contracts of adhesion have opt-out clauses?